Member of the School of Mathematics, Institute for Advanced Studies &

 Wai Keen Vong

-Starting in December, I will be a Post-Doctoral Associate in the Department of Mathematics and Computer Science at the University of Rutgers - Newark.
-I am currently completing my PhD in Psychology at the University of Adelaide with Amy Perfors, Daniel Navarro and Drew Hendrickson studying the influence of category structure and labels in category learning, using a mixture of behavioural experiments and computational modeling.
+Before joining Brenden Lake’s lab at NYU, was a Post-Doctoral Associate in the Department of Mathematics and Computer Science at the University of Rutgers - Newark.
+Previously, I completed my PhD in Psychology at the University of Adelaide with Amy Perfors, Daniel Navarro and Drew Hendrickson, where my research explored how both structure and label information shape how people learn categories.

-My current research interests are in the learning and teaching of concepts and categories.
-From a cognitive science perspective I’m interested in the kinds of conceptual representations necessary that allows people to learn an infinite variety of concepts, structures and theories.
+My current research interests are in areas such as pedagogy, cooperation and explanation, particularly as they relate to knowledge of concepts.
+From a cognitive science perspective I’m interested in the kinds of conceptual representations that allow people to learn and teach the kinds of concepts in the natural world.
 I’m also interested in how teaching can help learning different kinds of knowledge, figuring out when and how teaching is effective and the implications of this for pedagogy and education.
 Finally, I’m interested the technical aspects of many of these problems, such as scaling inference algorithms to work on more interesting problems in teaching and the use of probabilistic programming languages for cognitive modeling.

 My research focuses on understanding children’s learning in a social environment.
 Specifically, I am interested in 1) how contextual factors and individual differences influence children’s imitation behavior, and how that affect what children have learned; 2) how social and pragmatic cues shape children’s causal inferences; and 3) whether children’s experiences and expectations of social interactions differ between formal and informal settings (such as in a lab vs. in a science museum), and its implications for developmental research.